CCareaga/datamosh/README.md

 ----
 2. Panning

 For videos with panning or zooming shots, use the `mosh.py` with either a pair of videos or a directory of videos.
 Refer to the following command line arguments to run the script.
 Additionally, you can choose between different optical flow frameworks.
-The default framework is Farneback, to use RAFT, set `--raft` when executing the script.
+The default framework is Farneback, to use RAFT, set `--raft`.
+The default datamosh effect is in forward direction, to create the reverse effect use `--reverse`.
 ```
 optional arguments:
   -h, --help            show this help message and exit